by Tammy Taylor~

 So I’ve started making my own Crispy Taco Shells.
 Not only are they cheaper but they’re fresh and lightly crispy, not hard like the commercial ones.
 Oh, and they stay together when you bite them unlike the commercially-purchased crispy shells of my past that would crumble with each bite.
 I really can’t say enough about my homemade version.
 Give ’em a try!

-(UPDATE: I’ve started making my own corn tortillas so I’ll give them a try with this crispy taco shell procedure too!
-Stay tuned, I’ll be sure to share how it goes!)
+UPDATE: I’ve started making my own corn tortillas so I gave them a try with this crispy taco shell procedure too!
+They worked perfectly!
+And with so few ingredients, why not make your own tortillas??

 Anyway, after my taco shells are ready, the meat mixture is hot & ready too.
 I simply call RancherMan to the table for supper.
 Oh make no mistake the calling is easy, he’s been hovering around the kitchen licking his lips all along!